plustra/Bookeron/README.md

 -   [Dotenv](https://github.com/motdotla/dotenv) A zero-dependency module that loads environment variables from a .env file into process.env.

--   [Http Status Codes](https://github.com/prettymuchbryce/http-status-codes) A collection of response status codes that can be used in HTTP responses.

 -   [ESlint](https://eslint.org/) A popular tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.

 -   [Prettier](https://prettier.io/) An opinionated code formatter that can be used to automatically format code and enforce consistent style.